 Protein is really good for your body in general but it’s also a guaranteed way to speed up your metabolism.
 The essential amino acids will help you preserve and grow muscle, keep your bones healthy, and balance blood sugar levels.
 But the most important aspect of protein is that it takes a long time for your body to break down.
 While it provides energy, it takes energy to burn.
 This is a great tool to help aid your metabolism and lose weight.

-It’s true that muscle weighs more than fat but on the bright side, it burns more calories than fat as well.
+It’s true that muscle weighs more than fat, but on the bright side, it burns more calories than fat as well.
 A great way to speed up your metabolism is to replace your fat with muscle.
 If you replace one pound of fat with one pound of muscle, you’ll lose six more calories per day per pound.
 Even if you’re not wanting to work out regularly, simple bursts of activity would help.
-Go for a jog daily or do a set of squats randomly.
+Go for a jog daily or do a random set of squats or some resistance training.
 Those bursts of exertion will raise your body temperature and your metabolism will work harder to fuel your muscles.

 Want to help jumpstart your metabolism every day?
 Have breakfast.
 The National Weight Control Registry has an ongoing study that tracks 5,000 people that lost an average of 66 pounds and kept it off for over five years.
 Out of those people in the study, 78% of them never miss breakfast.